 Victorinox, Europe's largest knife manufacturer, produces 45,000 Swiss Army knives daily in its factory in Switzerland.
 It’s founder Karl Elsener got the name “Victorinox” by combining the name of his deceased mother, Victoria, and acier inoxydable, the French term for stainless steel.

 We'd love your thoughts on this morning update.

 If you haven't already, open your Upstox account to get IPO-ready today!
 Click here to sign up.

 To catch our latest educational videos, join our Telegram channel here.

 Disclosures and Disclaimer

-Investments in securities markets are subject to market risks; please read all the related documents carefully before investing.
+Investment in securities markets is subject to market risks; please read all the related documents carefully before investing.
 The securities quoted are exemplary and are not recommendatory.
 Past performance is not indicative of future results.
 Details provided in the above newsletter are for educational purposes and should not be construed as investment advice by RKSV group.
 Investors should consult their investment advisor before making any investment decision.